irenebenedetto/bioinformatics-labs/README.md

 # bioinformatics-labs
-This repo stores some of the most interesting work for the Bioinformatics course
+This repo stores some of the most interesting works for the Bioinformatics course